Bain, TPG's Lilliput woes a warning on India investing

 Bain and TPG, who declined to comment for this article, invested in Lilliput in March 2010.

-Lilliput, based in New Delhi, makes and sells branded kidswear in India and exports finished goods to international companies including Gap Inc (GPS.N), Mothercare (MTC.L), Wrangler and Macy's (M.N).
+Lilliput, based in New Delhi, makes and sells branded kidswear in India and exports finished goods to international companies including Gap Inc, Mothercare, Wrangler and Macy's.

 According to sources, Bain and TPG's plan was to help the company expand production to tap the new middle class consumer in India's booming first and second tier cities, and boost exports to international markets at the same time.